Add more energy to your life every day!

 I loved it despite the pressure because I loved cheese.
 I mean I really, really loved cheese.
 This led, of course, to “a bit” of tasting while I was parting out said cheese chunks.
 Within a few months of my new position, I was covered in a rash.
 When I realized it was the cheese I was apoplectic.

 Cheese, after all, was my favorite food!
 What, I wondered, had I done in a past life that led to my body betraying me over my beloved cheese?!

-Over the following decade I went back and forth eating and not eating dairy, for both ethical and health reasons.
-Around five years in I developed another symptom from eating dairy—a cough that many years later I discovered was actually asthma.
+Over the following decade, I went back and forth eating and not eating dairy, for both ethical and health reasons.
+Around five years in I developed another symptom from eating dairy—a cough.
+It wasn’t until many years later I discovered was actually asthma.
 I now know that it is triggered by dust, cats, dogs, smoke, and yes…dairy.

 Finally, after a particularly bad round of rash and cough, I decided it just wasn’t worth it.
 I quit for good.

 There are many people over the years who have suggested to me that it’s important for all of us (including children) to drink milk and eat milk products.
 I can’t disagree with this enough.
 Of course calcium is an important nutrient, but there are absolutely no health reasons why humans would need milk, or any dairy for that matter, to get calcium.
 Now baby cows?
 That’s another story.